-In the October 31 Filing, the RTOs committed to initiate the processes and to take the steps necessary to implement the additional elements of a joint and common market identified in the October 31 Filing as "Committed Initiatives," and to provide a timeline for each Committed Initiative.
+In the October 31, 2005 Filing, the RTOs committed to initiate the processes and to take the steps necessary to implement the additional elements of a joint and common

-In addition, the RTOs discussed certain initiatives in the October 31 Filing that require further cost/benefit studies, investigation, or overcoming of obstacles that prevented the RTOs from committing at that time to a definitive implementation plan and schedule ("Further Action Needed Initiatives").7 For these initiatives, the RTOs will present their findings to stakeholders for discussions according to the specified timeline.
+In addition, the RTOs discussed certain initiatives in the October 31, 2005 Filing that require further cost/benefit studies, investigation, or overcoming of obstacles that prevented the RTOs from committing at that time to a definitive implementation plan and schedule ("Further Action Needed Initiatives").
+For these initiatives, the RTOs will present their findings to stakeholders for discussions according to the specified timeline.

 The RTOs have started the coordination of activities and have developed project plans for the stakeholder processes and other activities necessary to pursue each of the Committed Initiatives.
-The timeline for most of the Committed Initiatives calls for such activities to begin in 2006.
+The timeline for most of the Committed Initiatives called for such activities to begin in 2006.